 Decontamination of vulnerable people is considerably challenging.
 This groups require additional assistance.
-Vulnerable group may include infants, children, the older persons, and pregnant women, as well as people who have functional or mobility impairments, live in institutionalised or congregate settings, have limitation due their religion (e.g. clothing), have limited proficiency in used language or have cognitive impairments.
-The question addressing this issue was included (Figure 37).
+Vulnerable groups may include infants, children, older persons, and pregnant women, as well as people who have functional or mobility impairments, live in institutionalised or congregate settings, have limitations due their religion (e.g. clothing), have limited proficiency in used language or have cognitive impairments.
+The question addressing this issue was included in our online questionnaire (Figure 37).

 Planning, training, and communication with members of vulnerable groups should be practiced prior to an incident.
-Ensure response plans include integration of additional personnel to assist patients through decontamination and/or pairing non-ambulatory patients with ambulatory patients to assist.
+It should be ensured that response plans include integration of additional personnel to assist patients through decontamination and/or pairing non-ambulatory patients with ambulatory patients to assist.
 Each responding organisation should have response plans that include specific protocols for those persons.
 There is list of some things to keep in mind when planning and executing decontamination of such groups: